Nicks182/MFD_Thingy/README.md

 By no means is this some sort of complete solution and was put together rather quickly.
 As such some things were setup with the idea of doing more, but I ended up not doing a lot of it.
 I may do more work on it on the future, but for now it's functional which is all I really wanted.

 Devices you can use with this can be old phones, tablets, or even a raspberry pi with touch screen.
+Anything with a browser and a network interface.

 Use cases?